yogeshpaliyal/android-resources/README.md

 # Android-Resources
 ![android-resources-cover](./cover.jpeg)

 This repository serves as a curated collection of valuable resources related to Android development.
-It aims to provide developers with a centralized hub to discover and explore informative content on various Android-specific topics, including performance optimization, UI/UX design, architectural patterns, testing methodologies, popular libraries and tools, and best practices.
+It aims to provide developers with a centralized hub to discover and explore informative content on various Android-specific topics, including, internals of android, performance optimization, architectural patterns, testing methodologies, popular libraries and tools, and best practices.

 ## Table of Contents
 - [Internals](#internals)